Are the People Around You Losing Their Hearing, Or Could *You* Be Losing Your Voice?

 Giving vocal cords a workout

 Bruce Lyon, 75, was convinced his wife, Kathie, needed to have her hearing checked—she’d ask, “What did you say?” multiple times a day.
 But after his adult children repeatedly complained and his granddaughter remarked on his quiet voice, Lyon acknowledged the problem was his.

-“It was a struggle to project enough to be heard, especially at restaurants or places with background noise,” says Lyon, a retired university administrator in Carrollton, Ga.
+“It was a struggle to project enough to be heard, especially at restaurants or places with background noise,” says Lyon, a retired university administrator in Carrollton, Georgia.
 His ENT specialist referred him to the Emory Voice Center at Emory University Hospital.